Corporate Governance 企業管治

 The M+ Business and Finance Committee (M+ BFC) was established in 2019 to support, review, and endorse matters relating to the museum’s financial performance, business planning, and budgets; as well as to provide oversight of risk in the museum.
 This committee also supports the M+ Board in reviewing the strategy for M+ commerce inclusive of retail, publishing, event hire and hosting.

 M+ BFC members are appointed by the M+ Board.
-Currently, the committee has six members.
+Currently, the committee has seven members.

 Mr Alan LAU Ka-ming